vishvAsa/kalpAntaram/kANe/v1p1/17_ushanas.md

 Such passages may be interpolations made in the first quarter of the 19th century.
 In the year 1793 the Governer General--in-Council enacted Regulation VII of 1793 in order to induce men of education and character to take up the practice of law as a distinct profession.
 That Regulation applied only to the provinces of Bengal, Bihar and Orissa.
 In 1802 Regu lation XIV of 1802 was enacted in Bombay which consisted of 33 sections providing among other matters for the appo intment of pleaders, for the issue of sanads to them, for remuneration payable to them and for penalties in cases of misconduct or negligence.

 Vide Sāntiparva 57.
 40-11 for a famous verse of Bhārgak ( i. e.
-Ušanas ); TTATA sterte pare not relf acht Tag I 77891 कोकस्य कुतो भार्या कुतो धनम् ॥
+Uśanas ); TTATA sterte pare not relf acht Tag I 77891 कोकस्य कुतो भार्या कुतो धनम् ॥

 SITO